-Manuscript critiques will be eligible for Austin SCBWI's Cynthia Leitich Smith Writing Mentor Award, with the chance to win a year's mentorship with author Liz Garton Scanlon.
+Manuscript critiques will be eligible for Austin SCBWI’s Cynthia Leitich Smith Writing Mentor Award, with the chance to win a year’s mentorship with Jennifer Ziegler.
 If you would prefer not to be included in the award, please note that when you register.

 How does an agent/editor pitch/consultation work?

 You must be registered for Sunday to sign up for an agent/editor pitch/consultation.
-(Please note: These are with agents and editors.
-Publishing consultations with Cynthia Leitich Smith are separate and listed above.)
+(Please note: These are with agents and editors.)

 Pitch times may not be changed on the day and cannot be rescheduled if you miss your slot.
 Aim to be in the pitch area 5 minutes before your scheduled timeslot.

 Agent/editor pitch/consultations can be purchased until the day of the conference.
-If they're sold out, you can join the waitlist in case there's a cancellation.
+If they’re sold out, you can join the waitlist and we will email you if a spot opens up.